lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 ..
 This section should provide a brief, top-level description of the page.

 The DP0.3 data set is a catalog of real and simulated solar system and interstellar objects, hosted on the Rubin Science Platform (RSP).
-It simulates a 10-year Rubin survey using the LSST baseline v3.0 cadence `(see page 44) <https://pstn-055.lsst.io/PSTN-055.pdf>`_ and covers hundreds of millions of detections of millions of objects.
+It simulates a 10-year Rubin survey using the LSST baseline v3.0 cadence (see page 44 of the `Survey Cadence Optimization Committee's Phase 2 Recommendations) <https://pstn-055.lsst.io/PSTN-055.pdf>`_ and covers hundreds of millions of detections of millions of objects.
 `ObjectsInField <https://github.com/eggls6/objectsInField>`_ was used to generate an ephemeris, from which source detection and measurement were simulated using